MNKanout/Pysafe/README.md

 #### On mac:

-After installing the packages type
+Open terminal and type

 ``Python3 ``

-then

 ``Import pysafe``

 #### On Windows:
-After installing the packages type
+Open Powershell and type

 ``python3``

-then type

 ``import pysafe``